VolkovLabs/volkovlabs.io/docs/volkovlabs-calendar-panel/events.md

 # Events

 Calendar panel allows to display events from any data source.
-Fiels are defined in the panel's options.
+Fields are defined in the panel's options.

 | Option        | Description                                                         |
 | ------------- | ------------------------------------------------------------------- |